BravoBaldo/IntroToSignalProcessing_it/README.md

 # IntroToSignalProcessing_it

-This is the first draft of the translation of the book "Pragmatic Introduction to Signal Processing" by prof. Tom O'Have (https://terpconnect.umd.edu/~toh/spectrum/TOC.html)
+This is the first draft of the translation of the book "Pragmatic Introduction to Signal Processing" by prof. Tom O'Haver (https://terpconnect.umd.edu/~toh/spectrum/TOC.html)

 ## Tools used: